devkarim/traffic-light-control/README.md

 ## Overview

 Traffic Light Control System with PIC16F877A: Efficient traffic flow, LED indicators, countdown timers, and manual override.
 This project belogns to Embedded Systems Summer Course at Shoubra Faculty of Engineering.
+You can watch via this link: https://www.youtube.com/watch?v=TShgkF-f0rU

 - Department: 2nd Year of Communications & Electronics.
 - Date: 2023/7/31